parthgoswami-github/prod/contributorblog_2/index.md

 **Open does make the world better.
 How do I get started with contributing your way?**
 <br/>

 The open source community has been working towards making it easy for any new contributor to get started with their first contributions.
-There are a lot of sites like this:
+There are a lot of sites like:

 - **Mozilla** | https://whatcanidoformozilla.org/
 - **Fedora**  | https://whatcanidoforfedora.org/